 Finishing: Repeat rows 1 & 2 to achieve the primrose pattern.

 I have had many emails and questions on what size starting chains should be used to make blankets.
 Here is a guide on just that from my crochet / knit friend Mama in a Stitch.
 Find the “how to change sizes tutorial here“.
 That is all there is to it and just look how great it turned out!
-Now you are ready to crochet up a great blanket with this fun stitch in no time at all!
+Now you are ready to crochet up a great primrose stitch blanket in no time at all!

 I hope you enjoyed this crochet tutorial!
 If you do make any crochet projects with this stitch please post on Instagram with the hash tag #rescuedpawdesigns so I can see your creations!
 Want more tutorials just like this?
 Check out our Spike Stitch tutorial and Sand Stitch tutorial so you can add to your crochet stitch library!